flyteorg/flyte/charts/flyte-core/README.md

 ### CONFIGURATION NOTES:
 - The docker images, their tags and other default parameters are configured in `values.yaml` file.
-- Each Flyte installation type should have separate `values-*.yaml` file: for sandbox, EKS and etc. The configuration in `values.yaml` and the choosen config `values-*.yaml` are merged when generating the deployment manifest.
+- Each Flyte installation type should have separate `values-*.yaml` file: for sandbox, EKS and etc. The configuration in `values.yaml` and the chosen config `values-*.yaml` are merged when generating the deployment manifest.
 - The configuration in `values-sandbox.yaml` is ready for installation in minikube.
 But `values-eks.yaml` should be edited before installation: s3 bucket, RDS hosts, iam roles, secrets and etc need to be modified.

 ## Values